Cal Tjader: Verve and Skye Records (1960s)

 The 1960s were Tjader's most prolific period.
 With the backing of a major record label, Verve, he could afford to stretch out and expand his repertoire.
-The most obvious deviation from his Latin jazz sound was Several Shades of Jade (1963) and the follow-up Breeze From the East (1963).
+The most obvious deviation from his Latin jazz sound was Several Shades of Jade (1963) and the follow-up Breeze from the East (1963).
 Both albums attempted to combine jazz and Asian music, much as Tjader and others had done with Afro-Cuban.
-The result was dismissed by the critics, chided as little more than the dated exotica that had come and gone in the prior decade.
-Tjader also recorded a notable straight modern jazz live album Saturday Night/ Sunday Night at the Blackhawk, San Francisco with his regular quartet in 1962.
+The result was dismissed by critics, chided as little more than the dated exotica that had come and gone in the prior decade.
+Tjader also recorded a notable straight modern jazz live album, Saturday Night/Sunday Night at the Blackhawk, San Francisco, with his regular quartet in 1962.

 Other experiments were not so easily dismissed.
 Tjader teamed up with New Yorker Eddie Palmieri in 1966 to produce El Sonido Nuevo ("The New Sound").
 A companion LP was recorded for Palmieri's contract label, Tico, titled Bamboleate.
 While Tjader's prior work was often dismissed as "Latin lounge", here the duo created a darker, more sinister sound.
-Cal Tjader Plays The Contemporary Music Of Mexico And Brazil (1962), released during the bossa nova craze, actually bucked the trend, instead using more traditional arrangements from the two countries' past.
+Cal Tjader Plays the Contemporary Music of Mexico and Brazil (1962), released during the bossa nova craze, actually bucked the trend, instead using more traditional arrangements from the two countries' past.
 In the late 1960s, Tjader, along with guitarist Gábor Szabó and Gary McFarland, helped to found the short-lived Skye record label.
-Tjader's work of this period is characterized by Solar Heat (1968) and Tjader Plugs In (1969), precursors to acid jazz.
+Tjader's work of this period is characterized by Solar Heat (1968) and Cal Tjader Plugs In (1969), precursors to acid jazz.

 Fusion years (1970s)

 During the 1970s, Tjader returned to Fantasy Records, the label with which he had begun in 1954.
 Embracing the jazz fusion sound that was becoming its own subgenre at the time, he added electronic instruments to his lineup and began to employ rock beats behind his arrangements.
 His most notable album during this period is Amazonas (1975) (produced by Brazilian percussionist Airto Moreira).
-He played on the soundtrack to the avant garde animated film Fritz the Cat (1972), most notably on the track entitled "Mamblues".
+He played on the soundtrack to the avant-garde animated film Fritz the Cat (1972), most notably on the track entitled "Mamblues".
 In 1976, Tjader recorded several live shows performed at Grace Cathedral, San Francisco.
 Like the Monterey Jazz Festival show, he played a mix of jazz standards and Latin arrangements.
-Later he toured Japan with saxophonist Art Pepper, the latter recovering from alcohol and drug dependencies.
+Later, he toured Japan with saxophonist Art Pepper, the latter recovering from alcohol and drug dependencies.